pkosciak/workspace/readme.md

 2. Visit `mailhog.localhost` in your browser.

 ## Step 4.
-ElasticSearch setup
+ElasticSearch/Redis/Memcached setup

-1. In the `elasticsearch` directory, run:
+1. In the `elasticsearch`,`redis`,`memcached` directory, run:

 ```sh
 docker-compose up -d
 ```

-2. To connect to Elasticsearch, use the hostname `elasticsearch`.
+2. To connect to service, use container name as a hostname.

 ## Step 5.
 Project setup